 |University of Maryland Eastern Shore||Public, 4 Year||Princess Anne, MD|

-Mississippi’s seven HBCUs are scattered.
+Mississippi’s seven Historically Black Colleges and Universities are scattered.
 There are five public and private four-year schools.
-Two public two-year HBCUs remain.
+Two public two-year universities remain.
 Jackson State University, founded in 1877 in Jackson, MS, has more students than any other Mississippi HBCU.

 |Alcorn State University||Public, 4 Year||Lorman, MS|